kensho-technologies/graphql-compiler/README.md

 }
 ```
 Macro edges can also use runtime parameters.
 The values for the parameters are provided when
 the macro is registered, and not when it is used.
+See the section on
-See the section below to see how to use
+[using the macro registry](#using-the-macro-registry) for an example of how to use macros
-runtime parameters.
+with runtime parameters.

 Macro definitions and macro uses are type checked.
 If a macro is invalid or is used incorrectly,
 the macro system will complain, rather than create an invalid query.